hdbyte/MessageBroker/README.md

 ## Quick Introduction
 'MessageBroker' is an implementation of the Publish/Subscribe programming pattern and is used to announce and react to events asynchronously.
 An advantage of this pattern is that the sender and receiver are not coupled together.

-By default, all events are processed on a background thread unless otherwise specified.
+By default, all events are processed on a background tasks unless otherwise specified.
 Events that require UI interaction can be run on the UI thread provided that the attribute ActionThread.UI is applied to the subscribe event.

 ### Getting Started